nuclio/nuclio/docs/reference/api-gateway/http.md

 ```

 <a id="invoke-none"></a>
-### Invoke API Gateways
+### Invoke API gateways

-To invoke it, simply send a request to the created API Gateway ingress (e.g.: `<apigateway-name>-<project-name>.<nuclio-host-name>`,
+To invoke it, send a request to the created API Gateway ingress (e.g.: `<apigateway-name>-<project-name>.<nuclio-host-name>`,
-specified on the request body `spec.host` )
+specified on the request body `spec.host` ).

 <a id="basic-auth"></a>
-## Basic Authentication
+## Basic authentication

-You may protect your function by setting the API Gateway with [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+You can protect your function by applying [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) to the API gateway.
-That means, to access a function, client would need to provide both username & password.
+With basic authentication the client needs to provide both a username and password to access a function.

 <a id="create-basic"></a>
-### Create API Gateways
+### Create API gateways

-You can create an api gateway with basic authentication by sending a POST request to the following endpoint:
+You can create an API gateway with basic authentication by sending a POST request to the following endpoint:

 ```
 <nuclio-host-name>/api/api_gateways